 Have you ever been blown away by a world conjured up in a movie?
 Why not make your own?
 For 2017’s Valerian and the City of a Thousand Planets, we asked digital artist Miss Led to create a 3D work of art inspired by the film’s eye-popping imagery.
 Watch her build an immersive underwater scene at the wave of her hands using Google Tilt Brush:

 Of course, not everyone has a virtual reality headset lying around, but that doesn’t mean you can’t create a fictional world too.
-Follow Emmet from The Lego Movie and go freestyle with, well, Lego, get messy with papier-mâché or stay traditional with some pencils.
+Get messy with papier-mâché or stay traditional with some pencils.

 Go on a bug hunt